 For example, on the Voyager I spacecraft there is a golden record that encodes analog sounds and digital pictures.
 The important steps of how to render that information is in pictogram form on the record itself.
 NASA is assuming generic scientific knowledge is sufficient to interpret the pictogram, itself a model and a form of information.
 From the pictogram learn how to interpret the information on the record, the sounds and the images.
 From those to learn about earth, nature, human beings and our culture.

 But how do systems or beings come about capable of knowledge, capable of models of the world, capable of interpreting analog or digital information?
-By algorithmic or intelligent learning.
-Where in this context we can define a learning system as: any system connected to an environment with input, output and feedback; where over time output responses to input, cause less error signal in the feedback.
+By learning systems.
+Which we can define as any system connected to an environment with input, output and feedback; where over time output responses to input, cause less error signal in the feedback.

 Most learning algorithms adjust internal state after feedback so future responses to similar inputs yields less error.
 Artificial neural networks are a prime example.
 Another class of learning algorithms are evolutionary algorithms, they instead generate many variants and filter away the worst scoring variants afterwards.
 Both cause knowledge to come about in the form of input recognizers paired to useful outputs, tuned to minimize error in the feedback signal.